safdar-azeem/formash/README.md

 # How to set data from the server to the form

-if do you have a form that you want to edit, you can use the `setFormData` function to set the data from the server to the form. it takes one argument which is the data object. the data object should have the same name as the input field name.
+let's say you have a form for updating a user information. and you want show the previous information in the form. and data is coming from the server. you can use the `setFormData` function to set the form values. it takes an object as an argument. in an object the key is the name of the input field and the value is the value that you want to set.

 ```javascript
 const { setFormData, formValues } = useForm(formSchema)